nathants/posts/002_scaling_python_data_processing_horizontally/readme.md

 sys     0m0.933s
 ```

-step 3 will merge the results from step 2. this pipeline runs locally on a single core and takes all results as input.
+step 3 will merge the results. this pipeline runs locally on a single core and takes all results as input.

 ```python
 # merge_results.py